Kylewwelsh/dsgn70-a1/README.md

 - Main cards are changed and updated to reflect the current changing landscape as well as relay proper information needed to their customers.
 - Main cards used to promote products the business feels are needed.
 - Gallery is able to promote its top beers as well as any seasonal or special releases.
-- Other pages of the site don't alter from the main color scheme, but incorporate the strong colors associated with their different beers into the beers page.
+- Other pages of the site don't alter from the main color scheme, but incorporate the strong colors associated with their different products into the [beers page.](https://wildrosetaproom.com/beer/)
+- Wild Rose uses a second site with age verification for their store.
+This is run through Shopify, the color scheme follows the main site and a clickable menu option to go back to the main site is on the nav bar.
+- The sticky header is no longer used on the Shopify hosted site, users lose site of the menu and most importantly the logo when scrolling.
+- Cards on the desktop Shopify site shrink instead of stack, and the overall site is responsive.
+- Shopify site offers a search option that the main site does not.
 2. **Accessibility & Usability**
 - Not all links that open new tabs are labeled for use by assistive technology.
 - Menu options not labeled for use by assistive technology.